pvandervelde/mindvortex/src/posts/2017-08-13-Software-delivery-pipeline-Design-introduction.md

 There are of course other desirable properties for a development pipeline like ease-of-use, maintainability, etc..
 It is however considered that the aforementioned properties are the most critical ones.
+The linked posts provide additional reasons why each of these properties are important and how a software delivery pipeline can be designed to satisfy these important considerations.

-More posts about this topic can be found via the [Software delivery pipeline](/tags/software-delivery-pipeline.html) tag.
+Additional posts about this topic can be found via the [Software delivery pipeline](/tags/software-delivery-pipeline.html) tag.